Mai Der Vang

 Short Bio

-Mai Der Vang is the author of Yellow Rain (Graywolf Press, 2021), winner of a 2022 American Book Award, and Afterland (Graywolf Press, 2017), winner of the First book Award of the Academy of American Poets.
-The recipient of a Lannan Literary Fellowship, her poetry has appeared in Tin House, the American Poetry Review, and Poetry, among other journals and anthologies.
+Mai Der Vang is the author of Yellow Rain (Graywolf Press, 2021), winner of the Lenore Marshall Poetry Prize from the Academy of American Poets, an American Book Award, and a finalist for the 2022 Pulitzer Prize in Poetry, along with Afterland (Graywolf Press, 2017), winner of the First Book Award from the Academy of American Poets.
+Her third collection, PRIMORDIAL, is forthcoming in 2025 from Graywolf Press.
+The recipient of a Guggenheim and Lannan Literary Fellowship, her poetry has appeared in Tin House, the American Poetry Review, and Poetry, among other journals and anthologies.
 She teaches in the MFA Program in Creative Writing at Fresno State.

 Visit Author WebsiteVideos